manikant1446/MedZoo/README.md

 - 🔕 No instant communication between doctor and patient
 - 📄 Prescriptions are handwritten and often unreadable
 - 🔄 Referrals between specialists happen through phone calls
+- 👩‍💼 No streamlined way for clinic staff to manage reception queues
+- 📱 No digital way for walk-in patients to discover a doctor at a clinic

 </td>
 <td width="50%">